CREWES Toolbox Version: 2089

 Guide to the CREWES Matlab toolbox (PDF) 6.98 MB

 Introductory seismic data processing course (PDF) 88.09 MB

 MD5 checksum:01e78195b1e8dd0c3c69ba2c78dc *Methods_of_Seismic_Data_Processing.pdf

 This software is called the CREWES MATLAB Software Library (CMSL) and accompanies the textbook Numerical Methods of Exploration Seismology: With Algorithms in MATLAB (NMES) by Gary F. Margrave and Michael P. Lamoureux (Cambridge University Press, 2019).
+An older, less complete, free version is provided here.
 The textbook discusses a subset of the CMSL.
 Both library and text are intended for teaching and research in exploration seismology.
 The complete CMSL is a large collection of geophysical codes that has grown by accretion over time with limited planning or regulation.
 The subset of CMSL covered by NMES has been checked for consistency and accuracy; however, no warranty of correctness is given or implied.
 Use the software entirely at your own risk.
 As there is much more in the CMSL than is described in NMES, you are encouraged to explore it.

 Then start Matlab and look for 'Set Path' on the Home Ribbon.